Fool's Assassin: Plot summary

 FitzChivalry ("Fitz") is a bastard of the royal Farseer family of the Six Duchies, who had previously used his inherited magical Skill in the service of his king.
 After his past heroic sacrifices, Fitz had allowed all but his closest family and friends to believe that he had been killed.
-Under the name Tom Badgerlock, Fitz had enjoyed ten peaceful years with his wife and children as landholder of Withywoods, once the country estate of his father.
+Under the name Tom Badgerlock, Fitz had enjoyed ten peaceful years with his wife and step-children as landholder of Withywoods, once the country estate of his father.

+The book opens during Winterfest at Withywood.
+A pale messenger had arrived at the beginning of Winterfest, but disappears soon after three menacing, white strangers arrive.
+Blood is found, and the messenger presumed dead.
+Fitz is on alert, but soon goes back into the routine of Withywood.

 Fitz's wife Molly informs him she is pregnant.
-While initially excited, Fitz begins to doubt that she is indeed pregnant.
-When time passes and no baby is born, both Fitz and Nettle fear Molly is losing her mind.
-When finally the baby is born, she is tiny and slow to develop.
+Fitz doubts she is indeed pregnant, as she is long past her child bearing years.
+Fitz and Nettle (Molly and Fitz’s first daughter) fear Molly is losing her mind.
+When finally the baby is born nearly two years later, she is tiny and slow to develop.
 Molly names her Bee.
-In the beginning, Bee does not speak and everyone is certain she is not mentally sound.
-Fitz's former mentor Chade sends an apprentice assassin to leave something in Bee's cradle, but Fitz catches him.
-The boy's name is Lant (FitzVigilant).
-Kettricken arrives to acknowledge Bee as a Farseer, but is surprised by how small she is and fears she will not survive, therefore not recognizing her.

 The book continues interplaying the narration between Fitz and Bee, with some chapters told by Fitz and some by Bee.

-Bee spies on the other children of Withywoods and they torment her.
-Slapping her, one of them releases her tongue (seeming to explain that Bee was born tongue-tied and therefore unable to speak clearly until the incident.
+Bee is unusually small, pale, and develops much slower than other children.
+Almost everyone, including Fitz, think she may be simple.
+Molly does not, and seems to understand Bee’s garbled words.
+Bee spies on the a few of the other children of Withywoods and they torment her for being different.
+Slapping her, one of them releases her tongue, seeming to explain that Bee was born tongue-tied and therefore unable to speak clearly until the incident.
 She also teaches herself to read and write, amazing her parents.

-Molly dies suddenly, seemingly of some illness.
-Fitz goes to pieces and Nettle wishes to take Bee with her to Buckkeep.

-Fitz is reminded of the haunting disappearance of the Fool, a beloved friend who had helped shape Fitz's destiny since childhood, by the appearance of menacing, pale-skinned strangers close to his home.
-Their arrival precipitates a new crisis and new tragedies, including an imminent and powerful threat to the life of Fitz's young daughter, Bee Farseer.

-Fearing for the survival of both the Fool and his daughter, Fitz is driven to return to the world of court intrigue at Buckkeep Castle, where he must take up the threads of his old life in an effort to save everything he loves from destruction.